Sonata165/LeadInstrumentDetection/Readme.md

 ### Constructing segment-level dataset

 Overall data preprocessing steps:
-1. Create the metadata for segment-level dataset
+1. Create the metadata for segment-level dataset (obtain metadata_seg.json)
 2. Segment the audios to segment-level according to metadata
 3. Split the dataset
 4. Some final adjustment to the format of the metadata